 It’s encouraging that the Minister recognizes this problem because the fact is: the security industry has gone too far towards the bleeding edge in pursuit of new methods while neglecting some of the elementary principles.
 As a result, unsophisticated attacks increasingly succeed in breaching private and public sector organizations, even when they are protected by highly complex and expensive security systems.
 PWC has found 2015 saw a 38% increase in security incidents compared to the year before.

-Rather than over-complicating cybersecurity, organizations need a way to accurately monitor endpoints and be able to quickly affect change.
+Rather than over-complicating cybersecurity, organizations need a way to accurately monitor endpoints and are able to quickly affect change.
 This basic principle is true even in highly complex, massively latent, or challenging network conditions.
-The Minister didn’t expand on why companies make these basic mistakes, but we hope that the UK’s new National Cybersecurity Centre, which is expected to open next month, will prioritise helping organizations address the errors that crop up time and time again.
+The Minister didn’t expand on why companies make these basic mistakes, but we hope that the UK’s new National Cybersecurity Centre, which is expected to open next month, will prioritize helping organizations address the errors that crop up time and time again.

 One thing is for sure, there is no problem with funding cybersecurity initiatives.
 Forbes estimated the global cybersecurity industry was worth $75 billion at the end of 2015 and will hit $170 billion by 2020.
 Businesses are throwing money at the issue yet reports continue to show how the number of attacks are increasing month on month, week on week.

 With all this as background, there’s a natural temptation for organizations to jump ahead and deploy the latest point tools while forgetting to ask the basic questions.
 Can we count the number of machines on the network?
 Does my organization know the number of users with admin rights?
 Could we identify vulnerabilities and then quickly patch each one?
 This is little more than simple counting and the ability to act swiftly to mitigate, isolate or trace a threat – but it’s a method that would improve security and save organizations money.